 This Tenant Information Guide has been developed to help make your tenancy easier and should be used as a reference only.
-The responsibility still lies with the tenant (leaseholder) to ensure they keep copies of all relevant lease documents and that they are aware of their obligations that they have signed upon with their specific Ray White Office and Property Manager.
+The responsibility still lies with the tenant (tenancy holder) to ensure they keep copies of all relevant tenancy documents and that they are aware of their obligations that they have signed upon with their specific Ray White Office and property manager.
+All information presented is correct at the time of printing (October 2018).

-If you have any questions or concerns relating to your lease or the property that you are leasing it is always best to contact your property manager directly.
+If you have any questions or concerns relating to your tenancy or the property that you are leasing it is always best to contact your property manager directly.